yoavitl/Udacity/P4 - Conference app/README.md

 I used "webSafeConfId" to link between the session to the conference, so each session created must have an existing conference in order to regiser it in the database.
 I added also models and forms for the speaker and implemented them- you can create entity for speaker and show all of the speakers registered.
-I didn't made them required for the session because only importent speakers should have their identity.
+So I incorporated the Speaker entity inside the session creation model, so besides the conference key, the user needs to input the speaker key as well.

 ### Task 1
 ##### Added functioncs
 - `conference.getConferenceSessions()` - The user inputs a confrence webkey, and he gets all the sessions happening in the conference.
 - `conference.getSessionsByType()` - The user inputs a session type -lecture, keynote, workshop etc... and gets all of the session in this type
-- `conference.getSessionsBySpeaker()` - The user inputs a speaker name and he get all of the sessions in all of the conferences that this speaker participates in
+- `conference.getSessionsBySpeaker()` - The user inputs a speaker Key and he get all of the sessions in all of the conferences that this speaker participates in
 - `conference.createSession()` - The user can create a session inside a conference
 - `conference.createspeaker()` - The user can create entity for a speaker
 - `conference.showSpeakers()` - Display the name of all the availble speakers

 ##### Added models
 - `Session` - create the database model of the session
 - `SessionForm` - the response of creating a session